Ananddudi/Ananddudi/README.md

 - 👋 Hi, I’m @Ananddudi
-- 👀 I’m interested in Mern Stack
+- 👀 Interested in Mern Stack
-- 🌱 I’m currently learning machine learning
+- 🌱 Currently learning machine learning
-- 💞️ I’m looking to collaborate on great innovative team
+- 💞️ Looking to collaborate on great innovative team

 <!---
 Ananddudi/Ananddudi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.